Pylons/pyramid/docs/narr/configuration.rst

        return Response('Hello')

 The mere existence of configuration decoration doesn't cause any configuration registration to be made.
-Before they have any effect on the configuration of a :app:`Pyramid` application, a configuration decoration within application code must be found through a process known as a :term:`scan`.
+Before it hasany effect on the configuration of a :app:`Pyramid` application, a configuration decoration within application code must be found through a process known as a :term:`scan`.

 The :class:`pyramid.view.view_config` decorator above adds an attribute to the ``hello`` function, making it available for a